Multipolar exchange interaction and complex order in insulating lanthanides: Two-site system

-The kinetic exchange parameters for the nearest and next nearest neighbour Nd pairs of NdN were calculated using the derived formulae.
+The kinetic exchange parameters for the nearest and next nearest neighbor Nd pairs of NdN were calculated using the derived formulae and the first principles data.
 The strengths of the exchange parameters and the exchange levels of the Hamiltonians that include only the $f-f$, $f-d$, and $f-s$ contributions are shown in Figs. \ref{Fig:ff_dimer}-\ref{Fig:fs_dimer}.
-The minimum electron transfer energy $U_{fl'}$ was set to be 5 eV.
-Note that in the main text, $U_{fd} = 3$ eV for the nearest neighbor.
-The magnitude of the exchange parameters is shown in the log scale, and the nonzero components are shown in gray or black according to the magnitude.
+The minimum activation energy for the virtual electron transfers $U_{fl'}$ was set to be 5 eV for all $l'$ except for the nearest neighbor $U_{fd} = 3$ eV.
+The magnitude of the exchange parameters is shown in the log scale, and the nonzero components are shown in gray.

+The exchange parameters fulfill expected properties, indicating the validity of our calculations.
 It was confirmed that the exchange parameters are nonzero when $k_1$ and $k_2$ fulfill Eqs. (\ref{Eq:I_Hc}) and (\ref{Eq:I_TR}) and also Eq. (\ref{Eq:J_NN}) for the nearest neighbor pair and Eq. (\ref{Eq:J_NNN}) for the next nearest neighbor pair.
-By using the same program, the $f-d$ contributions with and without the splitting of the $d$ orbital level were calculated.
-The maximum rank of $\mathcal{J}_{fd}$ reaches as large as 9 in the presence of the $d$ orbital splitting, while it reduces to 6 by quenching the splitting, which supports the validity of our calculations.
+By using the same program code, the $f-d$ contributions with and without the splitting of the $d$ orbital level were calculated.
+The maximum rank of $\mathcal{J}_{fd}$ reaches as large as 9 in the presence of the $d$ orbital splitting, while it reduces to 6 by quenching the splitting (Figs. \ref{Fig:fd_dimer} and \ref{Fig:fdJ_dimer}), which supports the validity of our calculations.

-In all cases, the exchange interaction parameters have nonzero component up to higher rank than 1.
-To reveal the impact of these components, the energy levels of the exchange Hamiltonian and crystal-field Hamiltonian including up to rank $k$ were calculated.
-Both components come from the kinetic mechanism as mentioned in the main text.

-The magnetic susceptibilities have been calculated to characterize the low-energy states of the exchange interaction model.
-The Zeeman term

-was added to the exchange model, and then the susceptibility was derived using the standard formula:
+The nature of the exchange interactions are clarified by projecting the exchange model into the space of the ground $\Gamma_8$ states as in the main text.
+The exchange interactions possess both ferromagnetic and antiferromagnetic components.
+The dominant component of the $f-f$ contribution is antiferromagnetic both for the nearest and next nearest neighbours [Fig. \ref{Fig:ff_dimer} (g), (h)] and those for the $f-d$ and $f-s$ contributions are ferromagnetic [Figs. \ref{Fig:fdJ_dimer} (g), (h) and \ref{Fig:fs_dimer} (g), (h)].
+The exchange interactions between the nearest sites tend to have strong octupole interactions, while those between the next nearest neighbors do strong dipolar interactions.